rendeirolab/lab-manual/manual/source/learning.md

 - Histology @ Yale: http://medcell.org/histology/histology.php
 - Systems Cell Biology @ Yale: http://medcell.med.yale.edu/systems_cell_biology/systems_cell_biology.php
 - Immunology: https://www.youtube.com/watch?v=iwB8kKdNgdQ
 ## Software packages

-Make sure you're familiar with the following software.

-Be aware of the direction of their development and new versions by subscribing to their releases on Github.
+These are some of the software packages we use often in the lab.
+You can more easily be aware of the direction of their development and new versions by subscribing to their releases on Github (bell sign -> custom -> releases).

 ### Data science